IDOLATRY-5/ELKM/What Constitutes ‘Good’ in ELKM’S Eyes?

 The Cattle, Beasts and Crawling creatures were ‘good’ since they could support Adam.

-5: ‘Good’ means approval “to go ahead’ with CREATION.
+5: ‘Good’ means approval to proceed with CREATION.

 2: A creature’s trial depends on its position on the Ladder of CREATION

-How can we be deemed Very Good in His eyes?
-On that we’ll study later in due course.
+How can Adam be deemed Very Good in His eyes?
+On that we’ll study in due course.

 Now let’s ask, since ELKM stands for the absolute Truth, is the story of creation truthful?